 Replace the tire when you can see the tread wear indicator bars.
-The replacement should be the same size and design tire, mounted on the same wheel.
+The replacement tire should be the same size and design as the original tire and mounted on the same wheel.
 The spare tire is not designed to be mounted on a regular wheel, and the spare wheel is not designed for mounting a regular tire.

 If you have a flat tire while driving, stop in a safe place to change it.
 Drive slowly along the shoulder until you get to an exit or an area to stop that is far away from the traffic lanes.